Innovailable/webrtc-test/README.md

     URL_BASE='http://webrtctest.example.com/' wintersmith build

-*NOTE*: The application depends on some signaling server and palava-client features which are neither in the current release nor deployed at the time of writing.
+*NOTE*: The application depends on some signaling server and palava-client features which are neither in the current release nor deployed on [palava.tv](https://palava.tv) at the time of writing.